JackPikatea/pikatea-documentation/docs/guide/ahk.md

 # AHK or AutoHotKey
-AHK is cool and useful.
+AHK is cool and useful for creating macros and extending the use of your macropad.

 ## Installing and Using AutoHotKey